Admissions

 Also use the personal statement to discuss challenges you may have experienced that affected your academics or research experience or other components of your application.
 We recognize that it can be challenging when applying for graduate school to have to relieve prior traumatic experiences.
 We are not seeking detailed descriptions of trauma and do not try to 'quantify' this, which is impossible.
 However, stating the challenges that may have affected your path to UCSF, at a level of detail you are comfortable with, will help us understand your experiences.
 Please note, this is sometimes also referred to as a Statement of Purpose.

-Research Statement Prompt: We consider prior research experience to an important part of applying to our graduate program for two main reasons: 1) it helps us evaluate your potential as a researcher, and 2) it shows us that you have an understanding of how the intensive experience of graduate school aligns with your future career goals.
-Use the research statement to tell us about your prior research experience, whether it be in academic labs, industry, or elsewhere.
-Some students have worked in multiple labs, whereas others have worked solely in one or concentrated primarily on independent study - there is no single 'best' way to have prior research experience.
-In the statement, we would like to know what questions you attempted to answer (even if you didn't answer them), the goals of your research, your specific contributions to projects, information about any publications or future authorship expectations, and anything else you think may be important about your experience.
-It is important to indicate what your independent contributions to a project where, both in terms of experiments and intellectual contributions.
-Tell us about what your lab experience was like.
-Did you go to conferences?
-Did you present at lab meetings?
-Write a thesis?
-We want to know as much as possible.
+Use the research experience summaries to tell us about your individual research experiences, whether it be in academic labs, industry, or elsewhere.
+Briefly, we would like to know what questions you attempted to answer (even if you didn't answer them), the goals of the research, your specific contributions to the project, information about any publications or future authorship expectations, and anything else you think may be important about the experience.
+It is important to indicate what your independent contributions to the project were, both in terms of experiments and intellectual contributions.

 Reference Letters: We request that you submit at least three, up to five, letters of reference on your behalf.
 These letters should ideally come from prior supervisors who can speak to your potential, independence, research experiences, and character.
 Coworkers or teaching faculty can also be strong letters, but the most valuable are often from research supervisors.
 Encourage letter writers from industry to discuss their thoughts on your transitioning to an academic setting.